 I need to get personal here because stories are what bring people together and what creates community, and you soon find out that you’re not alone.
 What a miracle that my mother beat nasopharyngeal cancer in 2008.
 I was born and raised in Calgary, Alberta, where my father brought my mother from Singapore and left us the minute I was born.
 I only ever heard my mother’s side of the story and then I created my own story and it was that my father never loved me and that’s why he left and my life was never easy.
 It seemed from the physical abuse that I got from my mother she wasn’t very happy with me and I definitely took on my father’s looks.
 I couldn’t imagine how difficult it was being an Asian woman in the late 70s with no proper English, no friends/family, no education; completely alone and jaded and with a baby to raise on her own, a single mom and I was an only child.
 We grew up extremely poor and my mother slaved away at her assembly-line job making minimum wage just to put me in daycare and to keep a roof over our head.
 I was lucky to have anything for food and because we were so poor, ‘fillers’ such as noodles and rice and canned foods were all that I remember eating.
 I remember being in many different foster homes due to the numerous illnesses that my mother had as she was in and out of hospital.

-To this day, I still don’t remember my mother any other way except that she always worried, she was extremely abusive to me, she was a loner and never trusted anyone, not event me – I could count on one hand how many friends of hers I met only once.
+To this day, I still don’t remember my mother any other way except that she always worried, she was extremely abusive to me, she was a loner and never trusted anyone, not even me – I could count on one hand how many friends of hers I met only once.
 The physical abuse ended when I grew bigger than her, then the mental and emotional abuse grew more fierce and I became a teenage suicidal mess, obviously never successful at any of the attempts.
 One day I woke up, I knew that was not the life I was meant to live, I knew that there was so much more for me and that I was born for greatness and a massive purpose.

-As I grew older and wiser, I took it upon myself to get counselling, take personal development courses; I created a huge collection of incredible books that helped me flourish and I surrounded myself with positive people that supported me.
+As I grew older and wiser, I took it upon myself to get counseling, take personal development courses; I created a huge collection of incredible books that helped me flourish and I surrounded myself with positive people that supported me.
 Because I knew I never wanted to turn out like my mother, I did everything the complete opposite of what she did: I had a healthy diet, I had a positive outlook, I exercised, I rarely worried, I skilled up and put myself through school, I trusted people and yet my mother was still my mother and although it was always draining to be around her I still spent as much time as I could with her and went back for more even when I left I was usually in tears.
 But she was my mother.

 Finally, her entire life of negativity, worry, grief, and poor diet caught up to her and she fell ill with nasopharyngeal cancer at age 58.
 I remember getting that phone call (I worked for the Calgary Health Region at the time) and it seemed so surreal, hearing that her cancer was right in her nasal area and so close to her brain was like a nightmare.
 I suppose I was just like many others who never thought it could happen to them or anyone they knew.
 I was so sick to my stomach and I left work immediately and eventually got let go because I took too much time off taking my mother to her radiation appointments.